-At the balance sheet date there were a number of other potential liabilities in respect of events which are alleged to have happened in the past and where claims have been received from various third parties for damages and costs.
+At the balance sheet date there were a number of potential liabilities in respect of events which are alleged to have happened in the past and where claims have been received from various third parties for damages and costs.
 Some of these relate to operational matters where liability has been alleged to have occurred in the past.
 These claims take some time to be settled but if they were to be settled all in the same year, insurance cover is in place to meet the costs of aggregate claims over a certain level; below this level (which is a combined £1.63m across the major categories of insurance) existing budgets or, exceptionally, the insurance reserve will cover the shortfall.
-However, it is considered extremely unlikely that all outstanding claims will be found against the Chief Constable and would, additionally, not all be settled in the same year.
+However, it is considered extremely unlikely that all outstanding claims will be found against the Chief Constable and would, additionally, be settled in the same year.

-The Chief Constable, along with other Chief Constables and the Home Office, currently has 9 claims lodged against her with the Central London Employment Tribunal.
-The claims are in respect of alleged unlawful discrimination arising from the Transitional Provisions in the Police Pension Regulations 2015.
-Claims of unlawful discrimination have also been made in relation to the changes to the Judiciary and Firefighters Pension regulations and in 2016/17 these claims were heard in the Employment Tribunal.
+The Chief Constable, along with other Chief Constables and the Home Office, currently has 95 claims lodged against her with the Central London Employment Tribunal.
+The claims are in respect of unlawful age discrimination arising from the transitional protection afforded to some people but not others when the Home Office made changes to the Police Pension Schemes in 2015 (known as McCloud Sargeant).
+This is a national issue.

-Potentially other claims may be lodged in the future following judgements made in other parts of the country, including the calculation of overtime payments that may be due to officers who historically managed intelligence sources.
+Potentially other claims may be lodged in the future following judgements made in other parts of the country, including the calculation of overtime payments that may be due to officers who historically managed intelligence sources

 There are some claims which have been received for which the Chief Constable, through the Commissioner, is not insured and, again, the reserve or existing budgets would cover any awards of costs and damages.
 It is not certain that these or related events which might arise in the future would lead to rulings against the Commissioner or will lead to claims which are substantial.
-The insurance reserve to cover uninsured losses has remained at £1.47m (£1.47m at 31 March 2018).
+The insurance reserve to cover uninsured losses has remained at £1.47m (£1.47m at 31 March 2019).